 Your status update says, “Facebook ad budget was just approved.
 Ready to increase our brand’s reach!”
 Just kidding.
 It actually says, “Is it happy hour yet? #Its5oclockSomewhere.”
 But really, when you get the green light to start spending your advertising dollars on Facebook, what comes next?
-Let’s discuss the basics of creating Facebook ads, choosing audiences, testing your ad elements, calling your audience to action, and schooling yourself in Facebook marketing strategies.
+Let’s discuss the basics of creating effective Facebook ads, choosing audiences, testing your ad elements, calling your audience to action, and schooling yourself in Facebook marketing strategies.
 We’ll also look at a helpful little content marketing tool — the boosted post.

 Creating effective Facebook ads